Windows 10 Will Soon Get Progressive Web Apps To Boost the Microsoft Store - Slashdot

 I bought my first personal computer, an Apple II clone, back in 1982 because I did not want to have to be connected to some other machine to be able to do whatever it was I wanted to do with my computer, whenever I wanted to do it.
 This just looks like Microsoft's answer to Google's Chrome OS.

-Leave it to Microsoft (Score:4, Insightful)
+Leave it to Microsoft (Score:5, Insightful)

 to invent yet another innovative way to distribute malware.